badd-labs/badd-labs/lab4.3/README.md

 ### Lab Task 2: Both parties disagree

-If both disagrees, take transaction fee (1% of teh deposit amount) and refund buyer.
+If both disagrees, take transaction fee (1% of the deposit amount) and refund buyer.

 ### Lab Task 3: In case of dispute, one of them agree other don't.